 Erected 1976 by Mohave County Bicentennial Commission.

 Location.
 36° 0.919′ N, 114° 44.067′ W. Marker is near Boulder City, Arizona, in Mohave County.
 Marker is on Kingman Wash Access Road, on the left when traveling east.
-Touch for map.
 Marker is 0.43 miles from the center of Hoover Dam on the Arizona side.
 Look for the first "free" parking lot on the left side of the road.
+Touch for map.
 Marker is in this post office area: Boulder City NV 89005, United States of America.
+Touch for directions.

 Regarding Anson Smith.
 Text from: Kingman Arizona Relocation Information / Famous People of Kingman

 Anson Smith - For some of his friends, Anson H. Smith was the editor with the longest continuous tenure in the whole nation.
 For still others he was an ideal family man with 10 fine children, all of whom survived him.
 For all who knew him, he was a man of high ideals, strong convictions, an unfailing locality to his country and state, and a friend to everyone.

 He was the founder and editor of the Mohave County Miner, a weekly newspaper launched on November 5, 1882 in one of the

 Anson Smith is widely recognized as the “father of the Boulder Dam.”
 As early as 1890, Smith became interested in the potential of the Colorado River as a source of power and of water for irrigation.
 Year after year, his newspaper advocated the building of a dam in Boulder Canyon.

 When he presented his ideas to Franklin K. Lane, Secretary of the Interior under President Woodrow Wilson, Lane wrote a reply in which he called Smith’s ideas “a wonderful dream of a wonderful undertaking” but warned that it was “just 50 years ahead of time.”